 Abhyanga is the traditional ayurvedic massage.
-Medicinal herbal oil are generally chosen according to one’s dosha for performing Abhyanga.
+Medicinal ayurvedic oil are generally chosen according to one’s dosha for performing abhyanga oil massage.
 By all means, It’s a therapeutic massage, not a relaxation tool.
 Abhyanga most importantly aims to encourage the movement of toxins from the deeper tissues into the gastrointestinal tract and eliminate them efficiently.
 It is also given to stimulate circulation of the blood and lymph.

 • Increases circulation